 And here’s the location for the personal Start folder for the currently logged in user:

 Note that the

 %appdata% variable is just a shortcut that takes you to the

 So if, for some reason, you need to organize the personal Start folder for a different user account than the one you’re currently logged in with, you can just browse to the same location in their user folder.
 For example, if the user account name was “john,” you could browse to the following location:

 And if you think you’ll be visiting these folders regularly, go ahead and make shortcuts for them so they’re even easier to find the next time.

 Windows 7: Right-Click the All Programs Folder on the Start Menu

 Back in Windows XP, all you had to do was right-click the Start button to get to the folder, but Windows 7 changed that.
 When you right-click the Start menu in Windows 7, you just get the generic “Open Windows Explorer” option, which takes you to the Libraries view.

-Just right-click on the “All Programs” button on the start menu, and choose Open to head to your personal user-specific start menu folder, or “Open All Users” to open up the system-wide Start Menu folder.
+Instead, click Start to open the Start menu, right-click the “All Programs” option, and then choose “Open” to head to your personal user-specific start menu folder.
+You can also click “Open All Users” to open up the system-wide Start folder applied to all users.